Distributed Selection in $O ( \log n )$ Time with $O ( n \log \log n )$ Messages: Introduction

 The distributed selection problem in this particular network case is one of the long time research topics in parallel algorithms.
 The results are included in the work such as \cite{KLW07,SSS92,FJ82,SS89}.
-The following summarizes only a few most closely related to our interest in the paper: Let $w$ stand for the number of processors initially holding one or more inputs.
-The algorithm Frederickson and Johnson developed in \cite{FJ82} finds the $k^{th}$ smallest element with $O \lp w \log \frac{k}{w} \rp$ messages on a completely connected or star-shaped processor network.
+The following summarizes only a few most closely related to our interest: Let $w$ stand for the number of processors initially holding one or more inputs.
+The algorithm Frederickson and Johnson developed in \cite{FJ82} finds the $k$th smallest item with $O \lp w \log \frac{k}{w} \rp$ messages on a completely connected or star-shaped processor network.
 Santoro et al \cite{SSS92} discovered in 1992 an algorithm with the expected number of messages bounded by $O \lp w \log \log \min(k, n-k) + w \log w \rp$.
-The more recent result in \cite{KLW07} explores a case when the processor network has a general diameter $D$; it presents a parallel algorithm with the average time bound $O \lp D \log_D n \rp$ that is asymptotically optimal under some probabilistic assumptions, and one with the deterministic time bound $O \lp D \log_D^2 n \rp$.
+The more recent result of \cite{KLW07} explores a case when the processor network has any diameter $D>1$.
+It presents a parallel algorithm with the average time bound $O \lp D \log_D n \rp$ that is asymptotically optimal under some probabilistic assumptions, and one with the deterministic time bound $O \lp D \log_D^2 n \rp$.

 The first contribution of this paper is a parallel algorithm for the distributed $k$-selection problem that runs in time $O \lp \log n \rp$ with total $O \lp n \log \log n \rp$ messages on ${\cal G}$.
 We will prove the following theorem after formulating the problem.